Lapricode/robotic_manipulators_playground/README.md

 ## Running instructions

 To launch the program, run the Python script "robotic_manipulators_playground.py."
 The graphical user interface (GUI) is compatible with both Windows and Linux systems.
-Below is a list of the required Python libraries, along with the versions that have been tested and confirmed to work on my setup (although other versions may also be fine):
+Below is a list of the required Python libraries, along with the versions that have been tested and confirmed to work on my setup (although other newer versions may also be fine):

 Python libraries needed:
 - To be installed (using pip for example):